HenrikSamuelsson/reading-mastering-rust-2ed/README.md

 rustup self uninstall
 ```

-Tested a command to runa script that updates Rust, there were no updates available at this point in time:
+Tested a command to run a script that updates Rust, there were no updates available at this point in time:

 ```txt
 rustup update